mak448a/AI-Drawing-Chatbot/README.md

 This project assumes that:
 - Python 3.8+ is installed and is on your PATH
 - Pip is installed
-- Python-venv is installed (only for certain Linux distros)
 - Git is installed
 - You know how to create a Discord Bot account
+- The package python-venv is installed (only for certain Linux distros)
+- The package python3-dev or python3-devel is installed (All Linux distros)

 ## Windows Setup